 Brand care is usually the sole responsibility of the company.
 In the case of Schweppes, a private citizen has taken on the task.
 A home visit.

 Illustration: Manu Burghart

 His mission began in 2014.
-At that time, the advertisers, who had been working for the beverage industry for a long time, were commissioned by Schweppes GmbH, which belongs to the Krombacher brewery, to research the history of the brand.
+At that time, the advertisers, who had long been active in the beverage industry, were commissioned by Schweppes GmbH, which belongs to the Krombacher brewery, to research the history of the brand.
 The Siegerländer own in this country the rights.
 One reason for the order: A naughty competitor had stepped on the plan.
-In 2010, a Berlin-based company had launched the soft drink brand named after the British pharmacist Thomas Henry (1734-1816) – with a seemingly long tradition.
-Above all, the newcomer’s tonic water has become a success thanks to the gin wave, which is also based on fantastic stories, although it is more expensive than that of Schweppes, the inventors of this drink.
+In 2010, a Berlin-based company launched the soft drink brand named after the British pharmacist Thomas Henry (1734-1816) – with a seemingly long tradition.
+Especially the tonic water of the newcomer became a success thanks to the gin wave, which is also based on fantastic stories, although it is more expensive than that of Schweppes, the inventor of this drink.

 Later Schweppes passed through several hands and today belongs to various corporations, in many countries this is the Coca-Cola Company.
 Owner of Schweppes Europe is the Japanese company Suntory, which has granted licenses to some beverage manufacturers.
 Not ideal for the care of a global brand.
 But also a chance for the volunteer brand ambassador Krackher.

 Do the Krombacher brewery interfere with its unauthorized activities?
 “Not at all,” says Franz-Josef Weihrauch, spokesman for the company.
 At a cooperation but “currently not thought”.
 Meanwhile Krackher puts his hopes on the Japanese company Suntory, whom he wants to persuade to a roadshow on the occasion of the 250th anniversary of the brand in 2033.
 There is no way around his pieces, because: “I have the most important collection.” —